ktkennychow/nextjs-friends-only/README.md

 ## If you insist

-My own Friend Board is live on [https://nextjs12-friend-board.vercel.app/](https://nextjs12-friend-board.vercel.app/).
+My own Friend Board is live at [https://nextjs-friend-board.vercel.app/](https://nextjs12-friend-board.vercel.app/).

 My birthday is December 11th 😉.